mongodb/docs/source/commands.rst

         { dropIndexes: "collection", index: "*" }

-   Specify the field in the "index" parameter, to drop indexes with a specific key pattern.
+   Specify the field in the "index" parameter to drop indexes with a specific key pattern.
 For example, to drop all indexes of the "``age``" field, use the following command format: ::